-Mr. Tan Wee Seng Mrs. Lok Lau Yin Ching Professor Ding Yuan (appointed with effect from 1 January 2023)
+Mr. Tan Wee Seng Mrs. Lok Lau Yin Ching Professor Ding Yuan

-In accordance with Articles 84(1) and 84(2) of the Articles, Mr. Luo Fei, Mr. Wang Yidong and Mrs. Lok Lau Yin Ching shall retire from office by rotation.
-All of them, being eligible, will offer themselves for re-election at the 2024 AGM.
+In accordance with Articles 84(1) and 84(2) of the Articles, Dr. Zhang Wenhui, Mr. Luo Yun and Mr. Tan Wee Seng shall retire from office by rotation.
+All of them, being eligible, will offer themselves for re-election at the 2025 AGM.